OmarBedawi/my_first_e-store/readme_files/testing/testing.md

 > As a User, I would like purchase event to be simple, so I can avoid filling out too many inputs.

 * Completing a purchase on the site is incredibly easy.
-After the user has picked his e-Book/s, he is one click away from accessing the shopping bag (that is always available in the fixed navbar) and two clicks away from the checkout page.
+After the user has choosen his e-Book/s, he is one click away from accessing the shopping bag (that is always available in the fixed navbar) and two clicks away from the checkout page.
 Then in the checkout page the user needs only to fill the fields with his personal details (for returning users with a profile already created, those fields are automatically filled) and the credit/debit card details.